 Even one’s thoughts and desires should be contained so as to gather one’s energies for the spring to come.

-In this final passage Dong Xiu Sheng refers to diet, but give us no specifics of what “natural in diet” refers to.
+In this final passage, Dong Xiu Sheng refers to diet, but gives us no specifics of what “natural in diet” refers to.
 Dong may have taken for granted that the reader would know what he was referring to, because the principles of natural and harmonious eating are an intrinsic part of the traditional Chinese diet.
-In Chinese dietary therapy, foods are classified according to their tastes or flavors.
-These flavors indicate not only what something tastes like on your tongue, but the inherent qualities of foods which have certain traits and produce certain effects.
-In addition each flavor “homes”, or is drawn to one of the viscera.
-This idea of the five tastes or five natures of foods is based on the five element theory which also forms the bases of the five fists in Xing Yi Quan.
+In Chinese dietary therapy foods are classified according to their tastes, or flavors.
+These flavors indicate not only what something tastes like on your tongue, they also refer to the inherent qualities of foods, which have certain traits and produce certain effects.
+In addition, each flavor “homes”, or is drawn to, one of the viscera.
+This idea of the five tastes, or five natures of foods, is based on Five Element theory, which also forms the bases of the Five Fists in Xing Yi Quan.

-In spring one should eat more mildly sweet food and less sour food.
-Because sour is associated with liver-wood qi which is more active and flourishing in the spring, the liver does not need to be stimulated.
-Instead it is necessary to eat foods that nourish the spleen and stomach which aid in the building of blood an qi.
+In spring, one should eat more mildly sweet food and less sour food.
+Because sour is associated with liver-wood qi, which is more active and flourishing in the spring, the liver does not need to be stimulated.
+Instead it is necessary to eat foods that nourish the spleen and stomach, which aid in the building of blood and qi.
 The nourishing quality of these foods helps one adjust to the harsh changeable climate of early spring.

-Another way to think of this is in relation to the Nei Jing’s advice that in spring, we should let down our hair and take long walks in nature.
+Another way to think of this is in relation to the Nei Jing’s advice, that in spring we should let down our hair and take long walks in nature.
 Dong Xiu Sheng advises that one also engage in more active practice of moving skills, particularly as the days become warmer.
-The sour nature of foods like vinegar tones the viscera, muscles and sinews because the sour flavor tends to astringe the tissues.
-In excess this astringent aspect of the sour flavor can cause muscles and sinews to tighten and cramp, causing pain and restriction.
-The spring is a time when the sap is rising , plants and trees begin to grow again.
-The world is stretching and extending it outward.
+The sour nature of foods like vinegar tones the viscera, muscles and sinews, because the sour flavor tends to astringe the tissues.
+In excess, the astringent aspect of sour flavor can cause muscles and sinews to tighten and cramp, causing pain and restriction.
+The spring is a time when the sap is rising, plants and trees begin to grow again.
+The world is stretching and extending outward.
 As human beings we are also stretching and extending, our qi is reaching outward in harmony as we exercise and move more after winter’s retraction and withdrawal.
 The astringent nature of sour foods, if consumed to excess, interferes with this outward movement.

-In summer one should eat more pungent/spicy foods and less bitter foods.
+In summer, one should eat more pungent/spicy foods and less bitter foods.
 Eating spicy foods that heat us up in hot weather may seem counter-intuitive at first.
-Pungent foods home to the lung They tend to warm the body thereby accelerating the movement of the qi and blood (the circulation).
-Therefore such foods tend to disperse stagnant moisture.
-Pungent foods also promote sweating which helps to release excess heat from the body.
-This is perhaps why a common feature of the traditional diets of people that live in warm damp climates includes spicy foods with hot peppers.
-Pungent foods can exhaust the qi overheat the body and dry the tissues if eaten in excess.
+Pungent foods home to the lung.
+They tend to warm the body, thereby accelerating the movement of qi and blood (the circulation).
+Therefore, pungent, spicy foods tend to disperse stagnant moisture.
+Pungent foods also promote sweating, which helps to release excess heat from the body.
+This is perhaps why a common feature of traditional diets of people who live in warm, damp climates includes spicy foods with hot peppers.
+However, if eaten in excess, pungent foods can exhaust the qi, overheat the body, and dry the tissues.

 In summer the fire element and the heart energy peak.
-Bitter Foods home to the heart.
+Bitter foods home to the heart.
 Bitter foods stimulate the heart.
 They help the body eliminate heat and can disperse stagnant moisture and qi.
-However in excess they can be drying, or can over-stimulate the heart whose energy is abundant at this time.
-It is natural to consume more cooling, yin, foods – fruits, juices, cooling drinks. – in the summer, However, too many cooling foods put out the digestive fires and damage the spleen and stomach leading to bloating diarrhea and other digestive problems.
-Therefore one must balance cooling foods with some warming and pungent foods.
+However in excess Bitter food can be drying, or can over-stimulate the heart, whose energy is abundant at this time.
+It is natural to consume more cooling, yin foods – fruits, juices, cooling drinks – in the summer.
+However, too many cooling foods put out the digestive fires and damage the spleen and stomach, leading to bloating, diarrhea and other digestive problems.
+Therefore, one must balance cooling foods with some warming and pungent foods.

-Dong Xiu Sheng ideas are particularly interesting, not only because they reiterate basic principles of Chinese medicine on preserving health and preventing disease, but because he relates them to the practice of Xing Yi Quan which is itself based on five element theory.
-The implication of Dong’s words is that harmonizing yin and yang through the practice of internal boxing, cannot be separated from connecting and conforming to the seasonal changes in the world around us.
-By aligning ourselves with these movements of heaven and earth we, not only protect our health, but improve our skills (in Xing Yi Quan), integrate form with spirit and progressively improve.
-Training in Xing Yi is not just the physical performance of the five fists, the forms and the other aspects of training.
-Training in Xing Yi is a deep and profound engagement with all aspects of life.
+Dong Xiu Sheng’s ideas are particularly interesting not only because they reiterate basic principles of Chinese medicine on preserving health and preventing disease, but because he relates them to the practice of Xing Yi Quan, which is itself based on Five Element theory.
+The implication of Dong’s words is that harmonizing yin and yang through the practice of internal boxing cannot be separated from connecting and conforming to the seasonal changes in the world around us.
+By aligning ourselves with these movements of heaven and earth, we not only protect our health but improve our skills (in internal martial arts), integrate form with spirit, and progressively improve.
+Training in internal martial arts is not just the physical performance of the Five Fists, Eight Palms or the Tai Qi form, and the other aspects of physical training.
+Training in the internal arts is a deep and profound engagement with all aspects of life.